THESE HAUNTING AND HARASSING OBSCURITIES

 — Bhagavad Gita, 18:61

 Historians and sociologists are forever trying to make sense of how we got here, where we are going, and the reasons for our current state.
 They talk about culture, beliefs, tribalism, communication, the influence of technology, and our proclivity for fantasy.
 But only a few suggest that we do the things we do because we are blind to reason and conditioned by impersonal forces we barely understand.
 Mostly this is due to the unpopularity of having such a point of view.
-Even if it were scientifically proven that there is no free will (as famously suggested by the work of physiologist, Benjamin Libet), we wouldn’t want to know.
+Even if it were scientifically proven that there is no free will (as suggested by the work of physiologist, Benjamin Libet), we wouldn’t want to know about it.
 Mostly, because it’s an affront to the fragile ego whose flimsy foundation relies on the belief of being an independent entity fully in control.

 In the tradition of Vedanta, one definition of maya is “beautiful, intelligent ignorance.”
 It’s beautiful because like a Broadway performance that makes you laugh and makes you cry, maya puts on a pretty good show.
 It’s intelligent because like a magician, maya enchants and fools everyone.
 The term ignorance, here, isn’t used to connote a lack of intelligence but rather a blindness to the truth.
 There are many ways to view maya and we needn’t always recognize it as some dark force out to get us.
 But for now, let’s focus on its ability to steer us away from the truth.

 Maya is like getting your world view from an unscrupulous cable news network.
-As viewers of the news network, we are kept ignorant of serious issues and the real business of government officials, not because we are unintelligent but because of the network’s strategy of concealment and projection.
+As viewers of the news network, we are kept ignorant of serious issues and the real business of government officials—not because we are unintelligent, but because of the network’s strategy of concealment and projection.
 The unprincipled news network hides the truth from us and in turn, replaces it with its own convenient, alternative reality.
 The presentation is so convincing and seems so real that we never question the veracity of its reporting.
 At some point, not only are we totally duped, we are under its spell.
 These qualities of concealment and projection are how maya does its work on each of us.

 The mysterious world of duality in which maya operates in is one where objects are constantly changing from one thing to another and nothing ever is what it seems.
-In maya’s world everything feels substantial and permanent, but on closer inspection is found to be only made of parts and in the process of either coming or going.
+In maya’s world everything feels substantial and permanent, but on closer inspection is found to be only made of parts and in the process of coming or going.

 In addition to making the world appear substantial, through the clever use of concealment and projection maya fools us by having us believe that certain objects will provide us lasting pleasure and happiness.
 Maya does this by hiding the negative aspects of an object and emphasizing the beneficial.
 We know that no object can give us permanent happiness and yet we continue to chase them ignoring the simple fact that, like a carton of milk, all objects have an expiration date.
 In short, we want to believe in object-oriented happiness in spite of all contrary evidence.
 This mostly occurs because, like everything else in the maya, these bodies and minds are changing and with them, our preferences.
 Familiarity results in boredom and because we’re always looking for something more, better, and different—something that will give us those initial few seconds of excitement once again—our search for the next object never ends.